-Owned and operated by Robert Hall, this is a state-of-the-art wine facility.
-They produce 11 varietals of wine both Rhone and the traditional varietals.
-Aging of the wines is in barrels which are cellared their 19,000 square foot cavern system.
+Robert Hall is a state-of-the-art wine facility.
+The winery produces 11 varietals of wine-both Rhone and the traditional varietals.
+Aging of the wines is in barrels, which are aging in their 19,000 square foot cavern system.
 The Robert Hall Winery is known for its dedication to their estate vineyards and the production of small lots of wine.
-If you get a chance take a tour so you can check out the extensive cavern system.
-To get to Robert Hall travel on Highway 46 East from Garretson and you will see the winery on the right.
+If you get a chance, take a tour so you can check out the extensive cavern system.
+To get to Robert Hall, travel on Highway 46 East from Garretson, and you will see the winery on the right.

 Open daily from 10:00 a.m. – 5:00 p.m.
 Phone: (805) 239-1616